‘World’s Sexiest Nurse’ Lauren Drain Posts Side-By-Side Topless Photos For Transformation Tuesday

 Lauren graciously responded to a majority of the comments, thanking her followers for the kind words.

-As fans are well aware, Lauren has a tendency to post provocative photos, taken prior to her pregnancy.
-On Monday, the stunner metaphorically drove fans wild by uploading of photo of herself in a lacy red bra and matching underwear.
+As fans are well aware, Lauren has a tendency to post provocative photos taken prior to her pregnancy.
+On Monday, the stunner metaphorically drove fans wild by uploading a photo of herself while wearing a lacy red bra and matching underwear.
 In the throwback snap, Lauren flaunted her fit physique in the skimpy lingerie, that left little to the imagination.

 That being said, Lauren also likes to show off her post-pregnancy body.
-Last week, the stunner posted a Instagram video where she broke a sweat in a green sports bra and leggings.
-Fans were impressed that Lauren has remained in such great shape, despite being in her third trimester.
+Last week, the stunner posted a Instagram video in which she broke a sweat while rocking a green sports bra and leggings.
+Fans were impressed that Lauren has remained in such great shape despite being in her pregnancy’s third trimester.

 View this post on Instagram